Eastover–Addison Road Line: History

-This was because discontinuing service through United Medical Center property will save time and increase reliability, since buses will make fewer turns and will no longer get stuck behind illegally parked vehicles at the hospital entrance, swapping P12 and V12 routing on Wheeler Road and Shady Glen Drive will provide a more direct route for the P12 as the V12 is already designed to be a more neighborhood-focused service, and splitting the P12 route at Southern Avenue Station will increase reliability and on time performance plus also provides the flexibility to focus future resources on the portions of the line with the highest demand.
+This was because discontinuing service through United Medical Center property will save time and increase reliability, since buses will make fewer turns and will no longer get stuck behind illegally parked vehicles at the hospital entrance, swapping P12 and V12 routing on Walker Mill Road and Shady Glen Drive will provide a more direct route for the P12 as the V12 is already designed to be a more neighborhood-focused service, and splitting the P12 route at Southern Avenue Station will increase reliability and on time performance plus also provides the flexibility to focus future resources on the portions of the line with the highest demand.
 According to Performance Measures, only 11% of passengers on the route travel through Southern Avenue Station, the route averages approximately 52 passengers per hour on weekday, and 41 passengers per hour on Saturdays and Sundays north of Southern Avenue Station, and the route averages approximately 58 passengers per hour of weekdays, 54 passengers per hour on Saturdays and 56 passengers per hour on Sundays south of Southern Avenue Station.

-On June 21, 2015, routes P12 and V12 swapped its routing between the intersection of Addison Road and Walker Mill Road and Addison Road station.
-Route P12 would operate along Addison Road while route V12 would operate along Shady Glen Drive, Walker Mill Road, and Central Avenue.
-Also, route P12 discontinue service into United Medical Center and instead serve bus stops along Southern Avenue.
+On June 21, 2015, routes P12 and V12 swapped their routing between the intersection of Addison Road and Walker Mill Road and Addison Road station.
+Route P12 would operate along Addison Road, while route V12 would operate along Shady Glen Drive, Walker Mill Road, and Central Avenue.
+Also, route P12 discontinued service to the United Medical Center and instead serve bus stops along Southern Avenue.
 As a result of these changes, route P12 also became a more direct route while route V12 a neighborhood-focused route which was WMATA's "Better Bus Service" initiative program's goal.

 During the COVID-19 pandemic, route P12 operated on its Saturday supplemental schedule beginning on March 16, 2020.
-It however began operating on its Sunday service on March 18, 2020.
-Weekend service was also reduced to operate every 30 munutes.
+It however, began operating on its Sunday service on March 18, 2020.
+Weekend service was also reduced to operate every 30 minutes.
 Its regular service was restored on August 23, 2020.

 On September 5, 2021, service was increased to operate every 12 minutes daily between 7 a.m. to 9 p.m.

+On January 12, 2025, all service in the Forest Hill Apartments were eliminated, with service being rerouted along Southern Avenue SE.
+This is due to a cease-and-desist complaint letter from the owner of Forest Hill Apartments.

+Better Bus Redesign

+In 2022, WMATA launched its Better Bus Redesign project, which aimed to redesign the entire Metrobus Network and is the first full redesign of the agency's bus network in its history.